 Your subconscious mind regulates everything you do and keeps you thinking and acting in a manner consistent with the actions you have taken and the things you have experienced in the past.

-Understanding this reveals exactly why we stay stuck in the same patterns of behaviour, both positive and negative, throughout our lives.
+Understanding this reveals exactly why we stay stuck in the same patterns of behavior, both positive and negative, throughout our lives.
 The regulatory nature of the subconscious mind can both enable and disable our potential.

 Overcoming the Autopilot Response